 - vi.
-When all the slinkies have been purged, change the connections around and re-purge in the opposite direction as per MCS guidelines. - vii.
-When all the slinkies have been purged, the valve to the heat pump can be opened, which will purge the heat pump of air this is likely to be very quick, and great care should be taken that the hose discharging into the dustbin is secure, as any air in the heat pump will be rapidly expelled. - e.
+When all the slinkies have been purged, the valve to the heat pump can be opened, which will purge the heat pump of air - this is likely to be very quick, and great care should be taken that the hose discharging into the dustbin is secure, as any air in the heat pump will be rapidly expelled. - e.
 Close all valves to the slinky pipes. - f.
-Open V1 - vii.
+Open V1 - When all the slinkies have been purged, change the connections around and re-purge in the vi. opposite direction as per MCS guidelines. - vii.
 Continue purging the heat pump until all the air has been expelled.
 (No more bubbles are expelled from the return pipe.
-Fig 27) - viii.
-After the air has been removed it is advisable that before the antifreeze is added the system is leak tested to BS805 Section 11.3.3.4.
-(See 5.1.3.1), if this didn't occur when the slinkies were installed.
+Fig 29) - After the air has been removed it is advisable that before the antifreeze is added the system is leak viii. tested to BS805 Section 11.3.3.4.
+(See 5.1.3), if this didn't occur when the slinkies were installed.